vacuousgrimoire/vacuousgrimoire.github.io/docs/tables/treasure/potions/container.md

+---
+description: When finding a potion as treasure, the first thing you will notice is its container: its size, material and construction.
+---

 # Interesting Potion Container
 When finding a potion as treasure, the first thing you will notice is its container: its size, material and construction.